dovidbaum/summer_2018_website/README.txt

 Frogger Game:
-    I give credit to 'The Coding Train' for the inspiration for this game.
+    I give credit to 'The Coding Train' for this game.
     A youtube video explaining how to setup the game can be found here: https://www.youtube.com/watch?v=giXV6xErw0Y
     credit:
     p5.js: https://www.youtube.com/watch?v=giXV6xErw0Y&t=123s